-- each of our directors; - each of our named executive officers; - all of our directors and executive officers as a group; and - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.
+- · each of our directors; - · each of our named executive officers; - · all of our directors and executive officers as a group; and - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.

 The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of 82,212,215 shares of our common stock outstanding as of September 30, 2017, assuming the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 64,139,455 shares of our common stock upon the closing of this offering.
-The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be outstanding after this offering, including the not including any additional shares issuable upon exercise of outstanding options or warrants or any exercise by the underwriters of their over-allotment option.
+The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be outstanding after this offering, including the shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options or warrants or any exercise by the underwriters of their over-allotment option.